piitaya/lovelace-mushroom/README.md

 [![hacs][hacs-image]][hacs-url]

-Mushroom is a collection of cards for [Home Assistant][home-assistant] Lovelace UI

 > Mushroom is currently in `beta` and not released yet.
 There can be some breaking changes.

+## What is mushroom ?

+Mushroom is a collection of cards for [Home Assistant][home-assistant] Lovelace UI.

+Mushroom mission is to propose easy to use components to build your [Home Assistant][home-assistant] dashboard.

+### Features

+-   ⚙️ Card editor for **all cards** and and **all options**
+-   🎨 No theme needed
+-   🚀 0 dependencies : no need to install another card.
+-   📝 No `yaml` edition needed
+-   🌈 Based on Material UI colors
+-   🌓 Light and dark theme support

+The goal of Mushroom is not to provide custom card for deep customization.
+You can use the excellent [UI-Lovelace-Minimalist][ui-lovelace-minimalist] and [Button-card][button-card] plugins for this.

 ## Installation